Suggestions for Presiding at the Eucharist

 Stacks Image 52

-For nearly 30 years United Methodists have affirmed the importance of the Eucharist by pairing the Word and the Table together in their normative pattern for worship: The Word and Table services as found in the Hymnal and the Book of Worship.
-Hence, the blessed sacrament demands attention on the part of the presiding minister; it calls for careful preparation and a serious appreciation for its proper administration.
+For more than 35 years United Methodists have affirmed the importance of the Eucharist by pairing the Word and the Table together in their normative pattern for worship: The Word and Table services as found in the Hymnal and the Book of Worship.
+Hence, the sacrament demands attention on the part of the presiding minister; it calls for careful preparation and a serious appreciation for its proper administration.
 This is true for all those who preside at the Table, not just those who minister in the United Methodist tradition.
 All clergy should take care to ensure that the sacrament is never cavalierly administered and that its meaning and place within the spiritual life of all believers is clearly proclaimed.

 Stacks Image 63